zbray/notes/New Notes/CSS/notes-css.md

 <tag style="css" />
 ```

-remember, normally attributes have the name of the attribute, equals sign, and value for the attribute
+Normally attributes have the name of the attribute, equals sign, and value for the attribute
 here the name is "style" and the valule is the css code.
 the fist part here is the property we want to change, "background" and the value we want to set it to "blue